bitrix24/b24restdocs/api-reference/tasks/flow/index.md

 - **Manual distribution** `manually`.
 All tasks are assigned to the flow moderator.
 The moderator distributes tasks among employees.
 - **Queue distribution** `queue`.
 Tasks are assigned in turn to each team member.
 A member will be skipped if they are absent from work, for example, on vacation or sick leave.
+- **Self-assignment** `himself`.
+Tasks are assigned to the Creator.
+Each team member in the flow will receive a notification.
+A flow member becomes the Assignee if they click the Take to Work button.
+If a task is taken to work, the system will change the task status to In Progress.

-If there are no employees left in the flow team with queue distribution, the flow will automatically switch to manual distribution mode.
-The flow administrator will become the moderator and will receive a notification.
+If there are no employees left in the flow team with queue distribution or self-assignment, the flow will automatically switch to manual distribution mode.
+The flow administrator will become the moderator and receive a notification.

 ## Flow Connection with Other Objects

 **Group.** The flow is linked to a group by the identifier `groupId`.
 The identifier can be obtained using the [create new group](../../sonet-group/sonet-group-create.md) method or the [get list of groups](../../sonet-group/socialnetwork-api-workgroup-list.md) method.
 If the group identifier is not specified when creating the flow, a new group will be created.

 **User.** The flow is linked to a user by the flow administrator's identifier `ownerId`.
 You can obtain the user identifier using the [user.get](../../user/user-get.md) method.
-If the identifier is not specified when creating the flow, the creator will be the flow administrator.
+If the identifier is not specified when creating the flow, the flow's creator will be the administrator.

 **Task Template.** Flow tasks are created based on a template.
 The template identifier is specified in `templateId`.